-- a.
-Coastal greenbelts a strip of natural or planted coastal vegetation, stretching at least 100 meters in width from the sea towards land, primarily of mangrove and beach forest species, which are designed to prevent coastal erosion, and mitigate the adverse Impacts of natural coastal hazards on human lives and property. - b.
-Designated area for coastal greenbelts site-specific stretch of vegetation in the coastal zone, defined in relation to risk factors and vulnerability to coastal hazards, and reserved for protection and maintenance under the National Coastal Greenbelt Action Plan.
-The area may undergo rehabilitation, reforestation or afforestation with locally appropriate species.
-Designated areas with abandoned fishponds require the reversion of these fishponds to mangroves through natural regeneration or replanting with locally appropriate species.
-Designated areas with illegal structures (such as breakwaters, permanent residential/ commercial structures, and the like) require removal of 2 such structures.
+- b.
+Designated area for coastal greenbelts site-specific stretch of vegetation in 1 the coastal zone, defined in relation to risk factors and vulnerability to coastal 2 hazards, and reserved for protection and maintenance under the National 3 Coastal Greenbelt Action Plan.
+The area may undergo rehabilitation, 4 reforestation or afforestation with locally appropriate species.
+Designated areas 5 with abandoned fishponds require the reversion of these fishponds to 6 mangroves through natural regeneration or replanting with locally appropriate 7 species.
+Designated areas with illegal structures (such as breakwaters, 8 permanent residential/ commercial structures, and the like) require removal of 9 such structures.
+10 - c.

-- c.
 Ecosystem-Based Adaptation-is an approach to address climate change through the use of biodiversity and ecosystem services as part of an over-all adaptation strategy to help people to adapt to the adverse effects of climate change (Convention on Biological Diversity, 2009) - d.
 Local Coastal Greenbelt Action Plan (LCGAP) the local action plan shall be based on the NCGAP.
 It shall contain the specific goals and targets for the implementation of the program set in the NCGAP. - e.
 National Coastal Greenbelt Action Plan (NCGAP) the operational plan that shall serve as the guide for the Local Greenbelt Action Plan (LCGAP).
-It shall contain the Implementing guidelines on how to go about Section 4 of this Act.
+It shall contain the implementing guidelines on how to go about Section 4 of this Act.

 Sec.
-4. National Coastal Greenbelt Action Plan (NCGAP). - The Climate Change Commission shall, within six (6) months, identify and convene all national government agencies and instrumentalities responsible for foreshore management, mangrove and beach forest protection and utilization, coastal land and sea-use planning, coastal tourism development, social welfare of coastal communities, and other relevant mandates, to prepare an National Coastal Greenbelt Action Plan (NCGAP).
-The NGCAP will provide input to the National Climate Change Action Plan (NCCAP) and the Nationally Determined Contributions that the Philippines will submit to the United Nations Framework Convention on Climate Change (UNFCCC) as part of its commitment to the Paris Agreement.
+4. National Coastal Greenbelt Action Plan (NCGAP). - The Climate Change 21 Commission shall, within six (6) months, identify and convene all national government 22 agencies and instrumentalities responsible for foreshore management, mangrove and 23 beach forest protection and utilization, coastal land and sea-use planning, coastal tourism 24 development, social welfare of coastal communities, and other relevant mandates, to 25 prepare an National Coastal Greenbelt Action Plan (NCGAP).
+The NGCAP will provide input 26 to the National Climate Change Action Plan (NCCAP) and the Nationally Determined 27 Contributions that the Philippines will submit to the United Nations Framework Convention 28 on Climate Change (UNFCCC) as part of its commitment to the Paris Agreement.
+29 a.
+Spatial representation, or if feasible, quick/ rapid inventory of the status of coastlines and foreshores, including the status of mangroves, beach forests, settlements, structures and fishponds at least within 100 meters therein;